United Way Stands At 89% Of 2016 Goal - PortageOnline.com

-With just today and tomorrow left for the 2016 Portage Plains United Way campaign to reach its goal of $247,500 dollars, a couple of donations today brought them a little closer.
+With just today and tomorrow left for the 2016 Portage Plains United Way campaign to reach its goal of $247,500, a couple of donations today brought them a little closer.
 Executive director Mandy Dubois gives us their current figures.

 "After today now we are at 89%.
 That means it's only 11% to go.
 This brings us to a fundraising total of $219,471.48."